-9 Selected from granular load profiles within climate zone and industry segment constructed and maintained by Demand Side Analytics for PG&E for the population NMEC settlement validation purposes for the Summer Reliability Program.
+9 Selected from granular load profiles within climate zone and industry segment constructed and maintained by Demand Side Analytics for SCE for the population NMEC settlement validation purposes for the Summer Reliability Program.

-10 Specific to the weather station nearest to the participant.

-11 Ranges from o to 5, selected using the out of sample match selection process.

-12 Lags were designed to capture the tendency of large commercial and industrial customers to operate on daily, weekly, or bi-weekly schedules irrespective of weather or time of year.

-13 Shown for the 3,003 sites across groups for which individual customer regressions were selected.
+- 10 Specific to the weather station nearest to the participant. - 11 Ranges from o to 5, selected using the out of sample match selection process. - 12 Intended to capture the tendency of large commercial and industrial customers to operate on daily, weekly, or bi-weekly schedules irrespective of weather or time of year. - 13 Shown for the 2,621 sites across groups for which individual customer regressions were selected.

 Table 2-4 summarizes the data sources, segmentation, and estimation methods used for each program.
 The segmentation was defined in advance of the analysis and is of particular importance because the evaluation used a bottom-up approach to estimate impacts to ensure that aggregate impacts across segments equaled the sum of the parts.
 Because impacts for each segment were added together, the segmentation was structured to be mutually exclusive and completely exhaustive.
 In other words, every customer was assigned to exactly one segment.
-Within each ELRP subgroup, the segmentation differentiated customers who were expected to deliver greater demand reductions-such as customers in the inland climate zone where cooling loads are higher-from customers who were expected to deliver lower demand reductions.
-For non-residential subgroups, customer size was also used.
+Within each ELRP subgroup, the segmentation differentiated customers who were expected to deliver greater demand reductions- such as customers in the inland climate zone where cooling loads are higher- from customer size was also used.
 Additional segments were analyzed, after the fact, as part of exploratory analysis, but the core results presented are based on the segmentation detailed below.